-Green wood is a type of wood that has recently been cut and has not been given time to season.
+Green wood is a type of wood that has been freshly cut and not yet given time to season.
 It contains more moisture than seasoned wood that has been dried throughout the passage of time.

 - and the list goes on.